narmeshnigam/omvix/readme_files/readme_services.md

-# Services Page – Omvix Website
+# Services Page – iSwift Website

-_Description: Lifecycle service explanation, structure, and UX for Omvix's services page_
+_Description: Lifecycle service explanation, structure, and UX for iSwift's services page_

 ---

 ## 🎯 Page Purpose

-Present the entire smart home automation journey that Omvix delivers—from consultation and installation to support and warranty—highlighting reliability and professionalism.
+Present the entire smart home automation journey that iSwift delivers—from consultation and installation to support and warranty—highlighting reliability and professionalism.

 ---